 When I read all the hype about the Korg Kronos I just had to have one.
 It looked like it was the dream keyboard I had been after all these years.
 No need for separate organs or pianos because all the quality sounds I needed were now there in one keyboard.
 When I got it home it sounded good, in fact too good to be true.
 I set up patches for different songs and took it to its first gig with a big smile on my face.
 I soon got that smile wiped of my face when the band fired up.
 Where did all those great sounds go?
 Luckily I also had the Nord set up next to it and quickly switched keyboards.
-I realised that the Korg's sounds were great to listen to in a quiet environment, but in a loud band situation you could only hear a very thin skeleton of the sound.
-Perhaps the sounds were just too processed for my liking and the body of the sound that I needed was lost in the volume.
+I realised that the Korg's sounds were great to listen to in a quiet environment, but in a loud live band situation you could only hear a very thin skeleton of the sound.
+Perhaps the sounds were over processed for my liking and the body of the sound that I wanted to hear was lost in the volume.
 Needless to say it was quickly moved on.

 The Korg Kross 2 61